-“News and current affairs content always does well on Facebook, as users turn to social media to get the latest updates on breaking events.
-At #6 and#7 in the rankings for the most watched video creators on Facebook, we have two news sites, all generating views in the millions for their current affairs content”.
+“News and current affairs content always do well on Facebook, as users turn to social media to get the latest updates on breaking events.
+At #6 and#7 in the rankings for the most-watched video creators on Facebook, we have two news sites, all generating views in the millions for their current affairs content”.

 Now for some of the poorer performers.

 The data suggests that you shouldn’t really bother with quiz posts, or why or how-to posts, although there do appear to be times and places in which they are worthwhile.
 One matter to note is that why posts do appear to obtain relatively high domain link posts, although not so significant as to make these stand out above videos and lists generally.